ddubyah/Manifesto/readme.md

 A gem for creating file manifests from Mustache templates

+## Change Log ##

+V1.1.0
+* File paths are URI escaped.
+Raw paths stored in files_raw collection for each file group.

 ## Usage ##

 Run from the command line.
 Provide a template file and pass in a number of file globs ("*.jpg", or "images/*.*" for example).
 Each file collection returned from the each glob will be used to populate the given template.